Legend Airlines: Founding and early history

 Legend Airlines was the brainchild of T. Allan McArtor, former Federal Aviation Administration (FAA) Administrator, Federal Express executive and a U.S. Air Force pilot who had been a member of the Air Force precision flying team, the Thunderbirds.
 McArtor served as airline's President and chief executive officer (CEO).

 In 1996, Dallas aviation company and Legend partner Dalfort Aviation announced that Legend would fly from Love Field using jets with 56 seats—the maximum number allowed for long-haul flights under Wright.
 Dalfort would refurbish older McDonnell Douglas DC-9s or Boeing 727s—aircraft that normally carried 90 or more passengers—with an all-first class configuration.
-McArtor and Dalfort CEO Bruce Leadbetter claimed that buying new regional jets with 56 or fewer seats was too expensive and would not provide Dalfort with much-needed overhaul business.
+McArtor and Dalfort CEO Bruce Leadbetter said that buying new regional jets with 56 or fewer seats was too expensive and would not provide Dalfort with much-needed overhaul business.
 However, the United States Department of Transportation ruled in September 1996 that the 56-seat restriction applied to the "designed capacity" of an airliner rather than to the number of seats actually installed, prompting Legend to seek a change in the law; at Legend's behest, Texas Rep. Joe Barton was soon calling for the U.S. House of Representatives to change the 56-seat requirement.

 By July 1997, McArtor had enlisted the help of Senator Richard Shelby of Alabama, who proposed to change the Wright restrictions to allow Legend to use reconfigured aircraft.
 On 7 October 1997, despite fierce opposition from the Texas congressional delegation, the United States Senate passed a transportation funding bill including Shelby's amendment to allow nationwide flights using reconfigured 56-seat aircraft and add three U.S. states to the Wright Amendment region.
 On 9 October 1997, the U.S. House overwhelmingly approved the bill.

 Within a month, Fort Worth was suing Legend and the city of Dallas, arguing for upholding the 1968 DFW bond agreement; Dallas and Legend argued that it could no longer be enforced.
 American Airlines joined Fort Worth in suing Dallas to stop the Shelby Amendment from taking effect, and McArtor accused American of quietly orchestrating the entire effort in order to block Legend.
 By February 1998, Southwest Airlines joined the Dallas lawsuit at the behest of Legend.

-McArtor argued that Fort Worth was also violating the bond agreement by allowing Mesa Airlines and FedEx Express to operate from Meacham Field and the recently-constructed Fort Worth Alliance Airport respectively.
+McArtor argued that Fort Worth was also violating the bond agreement by allowing Mesa Airlines and FedEx Express to operate from Meacham Field and the recently constructed Fort Worth Alliance Airport respectively.
 In October 1998, Legend sued Fort Worth, accusing the city of a "double standard" in its simultaneous support for Alliance and opposition to expansion at Love.
 However, State District Judge Bob McCoy dismissed the suit later that month on the grounds that Legend was not a party to the 1968 DFW bond agreement and thus lacked standing to sue.